 AI-Powered Localization & Audio Narration

 Much of the web is built for a narrow audience: English speakers who can read a screen.
-This guide demonstrates how to reach a global audience using AI translation and voice synthesis across 106 languages.
+This guide demonstrates how to reach a broader audience using AI translation and voice synthesis across 11 languages that cover over 75% of the world's population.

 The techniques described here enable access for non-English speakers, people with visual impairments, reading difficulties, or those who prefer listening to reading.